Codes and Frequencies

 The format of the questions about diabetes differed for children and adults.
 For children, respondents were shown a flashcard listing several chronic conditions (including diabetes) and asked, "Looking at this list, has a doctor or health professional ever told you that [person] had any of these conditions?"
 For adults, the question was, "Have you ever been told by a doctor or health professional that you have diabetes or sugar diabetes?"
 For women, the question was preceded by the phrase, "Other than during pregnancy" (to exclude cases of gestational diabetes present only during pregnancy).

 The range of responses recognized also differed for children and adults.
 For children, responses were a dichotomous yes and no (or mentioned and not mentioned).
-For adults, there was a third option, "Borderline."
+For adults from 1997-2018, there was a third option, "Borderline."
 Borderline diabetes was not defined in the survey documentation, but outside sources indicate this term refers to "impaired glucose tolerance" or "impaired fasting glucose."
 In recent years, the term "pre-diabetes" has increasingly displaced the term "borderline diabetes."
 Beginning in 2019, a separate question was asked to report if a doctor or other health professional had ever told the respondent they have prediabetes or borderline diabetes (DIAPRE).

 The Field Representative's Manual for 1997-2000 states, "Do not include self-diagnosed diabetes, pre-diabetes, high sugar, or any condition other than 'diabetes' or 'sugar diabetes.'
 Do NOT include a doctor's diagnosis of 'gestational diabetes' or diabetes present only when a woman is pregnant."
 These directions were not routinely read to respondents and were contradicted by the survey form itself, with its inclusion of the "borderline" option (which overlaps with "pre-diabetes" and "high sugar").